◆ Zay-OS vs ChowNow

 Yes, via Otter on Operator + Marketplace ($599/mo).
 Every channel routes to the same kitchen tablet.

-Included on every tier.
+Included on every tier with no contact caps.
 Name, email, phone, full order history, exportable.
 SMS + email + web push from your domain.

 POS sync